 Sugar, much like salt, will likely be a popular bartering item and it makes sense why.
 Having sugar on hand will go a long way to provide our family with some home comforts when times are uncertain and hard.
 Like honey, sugar can crystallize, but it simply does not support any sort of bacterial growth, so no matter what it will be good.
 To Properly Store Sugar: To prevent crystallization, store in an airtight container, but no matter what store it in a cool dry place.

-Popcorn or dried corn can stay safe indefinitely, that is why it was such an important resource to the indigenous people of this country… it could be used fresh, then dried to be used throughout the winter.
+Popcorn or dried corn can stay safe indefinitely, which is why it is such an important resource to the indigenous people of this country… it could be used fresh, and then dried to be used throughout the winter.
 Dried corn can be ground and used as cornmeal or in any recipe that calls for fresh corn too.
 To Properly Store Popcorn: Once dried, keep it in a cool, dry place.
 Store in an airtight container or bag to keep out pests and keep away from light and heat.

 Cornstarch is a great tool in cooking, especially if you are trying to stretch your food supply with gravies and sauces.
 You don’t need much, and it doesn’t take much to store either, so it’s really no wonder so many preppers keep this on hand.
 To Properly Store Cornstarch: Keep it in a dark, cool, and dry place.
 Pack tightly to minimize air and contaminants getting in.

 White vinegar lasts indefinitely on the shelf, and having it on hand is a must for the smart prepper.
 It is good for cooking and canning, but it is also a powerful natural cleaning agent and will be no doubt a popular barter item as well.
 To Properly Store Vinegar: Keep in a bottle with a tight lid or cap, and store in a dark, dry place.